monarch-initiative/mondo/docs/editors-guide/f-entities.md

 NCIT is generally favored over Orphanet, except for genetic non-cancer diseases.

 We have overwitten some with our own.
 We aim for genus-differentia (but not in the style of DO which gets this wrong in many cases, for example, overstating the genus).
+If you edit a definition and it deviates from the definition dbxref, add your ORCID as an additional dbxref.
 More details on [how to write simple, concise, and clear operational text definitions is here](https://douroucouli.wordpress.com/2019/07/08/ontotip-write-simple-concise-clear-operational-textual-definitions/).

 ## Synonyms